Landmark Detection for Medical Images using a General-purpose Segmentation Model: Discussion

 The results of the current pipeline for a scaled-up set of labels can be enhanced by increasing the size of the training dataset.
 The 100 radiographs provided for this study were insufficient for YOLO to reliably differentiate between some of the closely positioned points, causing several to be completely missed.
-Fortunately, the developed pipeline allows for the gradual accumulation of annotated data.
-AI-generated labels can be reviewed by a medical practitioner through a user interface, enabling them to correct errors and fill in missing data.
+Fortunately, the developed pipeline allows for a gradual accumulation of annotated data.
+AI-generated labels can be reviewed by a medical practitioner through a user interface, enabling error correction and filling in missing data.
 The human-curated results can then be used for iterative fine-tuning of the models, following the approach of Mahmoodi et al.\cite{mahmoodi2023study}, where newly accumulated data is continuously added to the training pool for subsequent finetuning.
 This setup will be easily adaptable to more advanced foundation models as they become available, requiring minimal programming effort from the user.
 Furthermore, the relatively small initial dataset needed for fine-tuning creates opportunities for entirely different projects.